Bare Infinitive vs Full Infinitive: Clear Grammar Guide

 Word History

-bare infinitive: The word bare means “without extra covering” in this grammar term.
-Here, it means the infinitive appears without to.
+Bare infinitive: The word bare means “without extra covering.”
+In this grammar term, it means the infinitive appears without to.

-full infinitive: The word full points to the fuller form with to included.
-It is also widely called the to-infinitive.
+Full infinitive: The word full points to the fuller form with to included.
+This form is also widely called the to-infinitive.

 Phrases Containing